Slowhand: Release and reception

 Slowhand was released on 25 November 1977 by RSO Records.
 In a contemporary review for Rolling Stone, John Swenson found Clapton's playing more subtle than before but his songs sobering and interesting psychologically, especially "Next Time You See Her", as they showed him "in touch with the horrible moral power and long-suffering self-righteousness that is the essence of the blues".
-Robert Christgau was less enthusiastic, lamenting how most of the record's best guitar solos were played by George Terry and feeling Clapton had regressed as a singer, "sounding like he's blown his voice.
+Robert Christgau was less enthusiastic, feeling Clapton had regressed as a singer, "sounding like he's blown his voice.
 Doing what, I wonder."

 In a retrospective review for AllMusic, Stephen Thomas Erlewine wrote that the confident, virtuosic quality in the band's playing and the diversity of the songwriting made Slowhand "rank with 461 Ocean Boulevard as Eric Clapton's best albums".
 Yahoo!
 Music's Dave DiMartino said the record was full of hits and "tasteful" music.
 In 2003, Slowhand was ranked number 325 on Rolling Stone's list of The 500 Greatest Albums of All Time, and again in 2012.

-Censorship in Argentina

-The rock song "Cocaine" was censored and removed from the Argentine edition of the album in late 1977.
-The military government of the time considered the song harmful to young people and inviting them to get high.
-The ban was lifted in 1984.
-Clapton later said that it is useless to intentionally write an anti-drug song like "Cocaine" and hope that people grasp the meaning.
-After several years, Clapton began including the phrase "that dirty cocaine" in live performances to highlight the anti-drug message of the song.
-In addition, Clapton donated much of their funds to Crossroads Centre, a center that helps drug addicts kick their habit and rehabilitate themselves.